MetadataShow full item record

 DepartmentUniversity of Baltimore.
 School of Information Arts and Technologies

 ProgramUniversity of Baltimore.
-Master of Science in Information Design and Information Architecture
+Master of Science in Interaction Design and Information Architecture

 RightsThis item may be protected under Title 17 of the U.S. Copyright Law.
 It is made available by the University of Baltimore for non-commercial research and educational purposes.